NamitaMalik/E2E-testing-with-Protractor/README.md

 In our case, this boolean value should be false as checkbox is un-checked.

-Test Case Case 3 : Error message should appear on entering an invalid credit card number.
+Test Case 3 : Error message should appear on entering an invalid credit card number.

 ```JavaScript
 it('gives an error message on writing invalid credit card number', function () {